Head-to-Head · Updated May 2026

 Bali

 Bali's beaches are better for atmosphere than swimming.
-The iconic stretch from Seminyak through Canggu to Echo Beach has excellent surf breaks, stunning sunsets, and a concentration of beach clubs that is unmatched in Southeast Asia — but the Indian Ocean here delivers brownish water with strong currents that make casual swimming less appealing.
-The Bukit peninsula (Padang Padang, Balangan, Uluwatu) has the most visually dramatic beaches — limestone cliffs, emerald water — but access is steep and the surf is serious.
+The iconic stretch from Seminyak through Canggu to Echo Beach has excellent surf breaks, dramatic sunsets and the densest concentration of beach clubs in Southeast Asia, but the Indian Ocean here delivers brownish water with strong currents.
+The Bukit peninsula (Padang Padang, Balangan, Uluwatu) has the most visually dramatic beaches with limestone cliffs and emerald water, but access is steep and surf is serious.
 If beaches are your primary reason for visiting, Bali will disappoint.

 Runner-up on beaches